The Gettysburg National Military Park Museum & Visitor Center is the official start to your Gettysburg visit.

-- OPEN SUMMER FRIDAYS, SATURDAYS & SUNDAYS, JUNE 11-AUG.
-15, 2021 AND ON THE BATTLE ANNIVERSARY, JULY 1-3, 10am-3pm & FOR SPECIAL EVENTS.
+- OPEN SUMMER FRIDAYS, SATURDAYS & SUNDAYS, JUNE-AUGUST AND FOR SPECIAL EVENTS.
 Discover the George Spangler Farm & Field Hospital (summer only).
 Walk the grounds, hear the stories and feel the emotions of life–and death–at this historic farm suddenly transformed into a field hospital.
-The site is available for ticket holders to the Gettysburg National Military Park Museum & Visitor Center.
+The historic site is available for ticket holders to the Gettysburg National Military Park Museum & Visitor Center during the summer season.
 No additional charge for admission with the purchase of a Film, Cyclorama & Museum Experience ticket or your Friends of Gettysburg membership.
 Single timed shuttle tickets also available.
 Timed shuttle tickets depart the Museum & Visitor Center.
 Open on select dates for special events throughout the year.

 - CURRENTLY UNAVAILABLE.
 Tour the David Wills House, a National Park Service museum, located at 8 Lincoln Square in downtown Gettysburg.
 The home where President Lincoln stayed prior to delivering his Gettysburg Address, the David Wills House features a seven-gallery interactive museum relating the story of Wills, Lincoln’s visit and the Gettysburg Address.
 Free and open to the public.